Double Take (2001 film)

-Double Take is a 2001 American buddy action comedy film starring Eddie Griffin and Orlando Jones.
-Double Take was inspired by the 1957 drama Across the Bridge, which was in turn based on a short story by Graham Greene; the supporting cast includes Edward Herrmann, Gary Grubbs, Garcelle Beauvais, and Daniel Roebuck.
+Double Take is a 2001 American buddy action comedy film written and directed by George Gallo and starring Eddie Griffin and Orlando Jones.
+It is a remake of the 1957 British drama film Across the Bridge, which was in turn based on the short story by Graham Greene.
+The supporting cast includes Edward Herrmann, Gary Grubbs, Garcelle Beauvais, and Daniel Roebuck.

 Plot

-Daryl Chase (Orlando Jones) is a successful investment banker who handles international accounts for a major New York City firm.
-On his way to work he notices a man named Freddy Tiffany (Eddie Griffin) in a brawl against a thief with a knife.
+Daryl Chase is a successful investment banker who handles international accounts for a major New York City firm.
+On his way to work he notices a man named Freddy Tiffany in a brawl against a thief with a knife.
 Freddy, able to defend himself, almost gets falsely arrested for theft.
 But Daryl and his doorman run over to clear Freddy from the police.
 Daryl gives Freddy $105 for injuries.
 Moments later Daryl notices Freddy and the man he fought with talking and laughing and realizes the fight was all for pretend as he rushes over but the two run off in a hurry.
 Chase discovers to his office's surprise, that a soda company sent a great amount of money to its owner's account.
 Daryl and his boss Charles 'C.A.'
 Allsworth, discover the money from Daryl's assistant Shari.

-Later at Daryl's girlfriend, Chloe's fashion show, Daryl finds out and informs C.A. that the soda company does not exist and does not want to be arrested and charged for laundering money.
-Then Thomas Chela, Daryl's client who sent the money to Daryl's bank shows up to the show with his girlfriend Maque Sanchez to give gratitude to Daryl for catching his deposit.
+Later at Daryl's girlfriend Chloe's fashion show, Daryl finds out and informs C.A. that the soda company does not exist and does not want to be arrested and charged for laundering money.
+Then, Thomas Chela, Daryl's client who made the deposit, shows up to the show with his girlfriend Maque Sanchez to give gratitude to Daryl for catching his deposit.
 Later Freddy shows up and dances on stage with Chloe, much to Daryl's irritation.

 After the show ends, Daryl and Chloe are attacked by a man who is then shot dead by CIA agents, Timothy Jarrett 'T.J.'
 McReady and Martinez.
-McReady explains that the man he was attacked by was an assassin from a drug cartel, who made a $600 million deposit to Daryl's bank.
+McReady explains that the man he was attacked by was an assassin from a drug cartel, who made a $106 million deposit to Daryl's bank.
 He then shows Daryl and Chloe pictures of Freddy, two drug dealers, and the assassin.
 McReady tells the two that he has to return to Mexico for an investigation and Martinez has to stay to protect them.

 The next day Daryl notices the drug dealers at his office and quickly loses them after a chase.
 Daryl later goes over to Shari's house and notices her dead with another assassin who shoots at him and two officers who appeared at the front door, leaving the three dead and neighbors noticing Daryl with a gun.
 Daryl calls McReady and informs him of what happened and McReady tells him to get on a train to Mexico and avoid talking to anybody.
 At Penn Station, Freddy notices Daryl there and he persuades Freddy to switch clothes and identities, so Freddy poses as a businessman and Daryl poses as Freddy.